 No, not yet.
 We looked at old sort of department store portrait photography from the fifties, so it’s kind of peachy skin tones and things like that.

 In theaters, and then I don’t know about the streaming.
-You know, when you have a movie it’s not just me.
-It’s a bunch of people that are involved, and it means so much for my actors to say they have a movie in theaters because it helps their career.
-I don’t want to stand in the way of that even if it isn’t being released the way that you hoped it would be.
+You know, when you have a movie, it’s not just me.
+It’s a bunch of people involved, and it means so much for my actors to say they have a movie in theaters because it helps their careers.
+I don’t want to stand in the way of that, even if it isn’t being released the way that you hoped it would be.

-But in festivals it will always be in black and white?
+But at festivals, it will always be in black and white?

 You would see it as a step toward something else.
 You wouldn’t see it as an end in itself?
-You wouldn’t be happy with only distributing in festivals?
+You wouldn’t be happy with only distributing at festivals?

 I think that it’s important.
-I think having both is great, but I wouldn’t want to just do festivals just because then you’re not reaching everyone that you could.
+I think having both is great, but I wouldn’t want just to do festivals just because then you’re not reaching everyone that you could.
 But then again, To the Stars is probably going to be released in like twenty-something screens.
-So it’s still not gonna reach certain smaller cities.
+So it’s still not going to reach certain smaller cities.